 - MATS.
-The U.S. Environmental Protection Agency's (EPA) Mercury and Air Toxics Standards rule (MATS) applies the Clean Air Act (CAA) maximum achievable control technology (MACT) requirement to new or modified sources of emissions of mercury and arsenic, acid gas, nickel, selenium and cyanide.
-On May 22, 2020, the EPA published its determination that MATS is not appropriate and necessary based on a cost-benefit analysis.
-The list of coal steam units subject to MATS, however, remains in place.
-All coal steam units in PJM are compliant with the state and federal emissions limits established by MATS.
-On January 31, 2022, the EPA proposed to reaffirm that it remains appropriate and necessary to regulate hazardous air pollutants (HAP), including mercury, from power plants after considering cost.
-This action revokes a 2020 finding that it was not appropriate and necessary to regulate coal and oil fired power plants under CAA § 112, and would restore the basis for the MATS rule. - Air Quality Standards (NOv and SO2 Emissions).
+The U.S. Environmental Protection Agency's (EPA) Mercury and Air Toxics Standards rule (MATS) applies the Clean Air Act (CAA) maximum achievable control technology (MACT) requirement to new or modified sources of emissions of mercury and arsenic, acid gas, nickel, selenium and cyanide.1 On February 13, 2023, the EPA issued a final rule reaffirming that it remains appropriate and necessary to regulate hazardous air pollutants (HAP), including mercury, from power plants after considering cost.2 This action revokes a 2020 finding that it was not appropriate and necessary to regulate coal and oil fired power plants under CAA § 112, and would restore the basis for the MATS - Air Quality Standards (NOx and SO2 Emissions).
 The CAA requires each state to attain and maintain compliance with fine particulate matter (PM) and ozone national ambient air quality standards (NAAQS).
-The CAA also requires that each state prohibit emissions that significantly interfere with the ability of another state to meet NAAQS.
-On March 15, 2021, the EPA finalized decreases to allowable emissions under the Cross-State Air Pollution Rule (CSAPR) and the 2008 ozone NAAQS for 10 PJM states.
-On February 28, 2022, the EPA proposed a Federal Implementation Plan (FIP), to be known as the "Transport Rule," for 26 states that addresses the contribution of those states to problems in other states in attaining and maintaining the 2015 Ozone NAAQS.
+The CAA also requires that each state prohibit emissions that significantly interfere with the ability of another state to meet NAAQS.3 On March 15, 2021, the EPA finalized decreases to allowable emissions under the Cross-State Air Pollution Rule (CSAPR) and the 2008 ozone NAAQS for 10 PJM states.4 On February 28, 2022, the EPA proposed a Federal Implementation Plan (FIP), to be known as the "Transport Rule," for 26 states that addresses the contribution of those states to problems in other states in attaining and maintaining the 2015 Ozone NAAQS.
 The proposed FIP requirements would establish ozone season NOv emissions budgets for electric generating units in the PJM states, excluding North Carolina and the District of Columbia.
+On January 6, 2023, the EPA proposed to lower the primary annual PM2.5 standard to 9.0 to 10.0 $\mu$ g/m3 from 12.0 $\mu$ g/m3.6

 - NSR.
-On August 1, 2019, the EPA proposed to reform the New Source Review (NSR) permitting program.
-NSR requires new projects and existing projects receiving major overhauls that significantly increase emissions to obtain permits.
+On August 1, 2019, the EPA proposed to reform the New Source Review (NSR) permitting program.7 NSR requires new projects and existing projects receiving major overhauls that significantly increase emissions to obtain permits.
 Recent EPA proposals would reduce the number of projects that require permits. - RICE.
 Stationary reciprocating internal combustion engines (RICE) are electrical generation facilities like diesel engines typically used for backup, emergency or supplemental power.
 RICE must be tested annually.8 RICE do not have to meet the same emissions standards if they are emergency stationary RICE.
 Environmental regulations allow emergency stationary RICE participating in demand response programs to operate for up to 100 hours per calendar year when providing emergency demand response when there is a PJM declared NERC Energy Emergency Alert Level 2 or there are five percent voltage/frequency deviations.

-PJM does not prevent emergency stationary RICE that cannot meet its capacity market obligations as a result of EPA emissions standards from participating in PJM markets as DR. Some emergency stationary RICE that cannot meet its capacity market obligations as a result of emissions standards are now included in DR portfolios.
-Emergency stationary RICE
+PJM does not prevent emergency stationary RICE that cannot meet its capacity market obligations as a result of EPA emissions standards from participating in PJM markets as DR. Some emergency stationary RICE that cannot meet its capacity market obligations